jonathanyeh0723/Udacity-CVND-Projects/Project 1: Facial Keypoint Detection/README.md

 ## Workflow:

+### Prerequisite
+After we’ve gone through the previous step to train a neural network to detect facial features, we’ll have the network to apply to any image that includes faces.

+Based on the[NaimishNet paper](https://github.com/jonathanyeh0723/Udacity-CVND-Projects/blob/master/Project%201:%20Facial%20Keypoint%20Detection/1710.00977.pdf)addressed, a CNN architecture was built for the implementation of facial key points detector.

 ###

-For face detection, the OpenCV function CascadeClassifier::detectMultiScale was used with an OpenCV XML file encoding a Haar Cascade classifier.

-For keypoint detection, a CNN architecture was chosen, similar to that described in the [NaimishNet paper](https://github.com/jonathanyeh0723/Udacity-CVND-Projects/blob/master/Project%201:%20Facial%20Keypoint%20Detection/1710.00977.pdf).
+For keypoint detection, a CNN architecture was chosen, similar to that described in the

 ## Results: